monlovesmango/simple_covenant_vault/README.md

 To activate the hermit environment, run `source bin/activate-hermit` and it will set up a shell environment with the tools you need.

-Run `just bootstrap` to checkout and build a copy of bitcoin-core with OP_CAT enabled.
-It will be placed in a directory called `bitcoin-core-cat` in the root of the project.
+Run `just bootstrap` to checkout and build a copy of bitcoin-core with OP_CAT and OP_CTV enabled.
+It will be placed in a directory called `bitcoin-core-inq` in the root of the project.
-It will also build the `purrfect_vault` binary, which is the demo.
+It will also build the `simple_covenant_vault` binary, which is the demo.

 Proceed to the "Running the demo" section.

 ### Have `just` and `cargo` already installed?
 You're all set!

-Run `just bootstrap` to checkout and build a copy of bitcoin-core with OP_CAT enabled.
-It will be placed in a directory called `bitcoin-core-cat` in the root of the project.
+Run `just bootstrap` to checkout and build a copy of bitcoin-core with OP_CAT and OP_CTV enabled.
+It will be placed in a directory called `bitcoin-core-inq` in the root of the project.
-It will also build the `purrfect_vault` binary, which is the demo.
+It will also build the `simple_covenant_vault` binary, which is the demo.

 Proceed to the "Running the demo" section.